-A protest made during a competition must be in written form.
-A verbal protest will not be recognised.
-A protest addressed to the Competition Committee can be emailed to the Chief Official at regatta.chiefofficial@vol.britishcanoeing.org.uk.
-A fee of £15 will be applied when a protest is not upheld.
+Protests made during a competition must be in written form.
+Verbal protests will not be recognised.
+Protests addressed to the Competition Committee can be emailed to the Chief Official at Regatta.chiefofficial@paddleuk.org.uk.\A fee of £15 will be applied when a protest is not upheld.